ying-teaching/python/1-introduction-programming/program-design.md

 The whole program can be seen as a big function that consists of many small functions.
 A function takes an input, processing the input data and produces an output.
 The above steps are performed in many iterations for functions in different levels.

 Note: The book [How to Design Programs](https://htdp.org/) is a free online book.
 It is used by several online free courses.
 A good one is the edX course [How to Code: Simple Data](https://www.edx.org/course/how-to-code-simple-data) from the University of British Columbia.
 One thing you can learn from the book/course is that all programming langauges are similar once you know the principles.
-Design is importatn and coding is the easiest part.
+Design is importatn and coding is easier than design.

 ## Algorithm and Pseudocode